Erciş: Geography

 To the north of Erciş is a large, steep highland area known as the Ala Dağ (literally "mottled mountain"), which contains the tributaries of the Zilan Dere.
 This is part of a general highland belt that separates the small plains north of Lake Van from the districts of Doğubayazıt and Diyadin further north.
-The Şüphan Dağ and Nemrut Dağ further west are also part of this highland belt, as is the Tendürek Dağ immediately to the east.
+The Mount Süphan and Mount Nemrut further west are also part of this highland belt, as is the Mount Tendürek immediately to the east.
 The Ala Dağ's underlying rock is fairly soft and as a result the whole area is eroded into many sharp ridges.
 However, many of these ridges are covered in grass.
 There are villages in some of the valleys in the Ala Dağ, and there was historically a route cutting through some of these valleys to reach Diyadin further north.
 Historical records also refer to an "Ala Dağ" as the site of an Ilkhanid palace and a grazing area for Mongol pastoralists, but this seems to be referring to a different place.

 It is one of the most developed cities in eastern Turkey and it is the place where the folk songs are still alive.
 Many kinds of fruits and vegetables are raised.
 Planting of poplar trees is widely seen in the city and surroundings.

+Climate

+Erciş has a dry-summer continental climate (Köppen: Dsb/Dsa), with hot, dry summers, and cold winters.

+Composition

+There are 102 neighbourhoods in Erciş District: